misspent/Random-Stuff/README.md

 - NPC loot claim
 - G.A.M.M.A.
 Not so instant tooltip
 - G.A.M.M.A.
+Weathers | If you use: `Atmospherics GAMMA`
+- 282- GAMMA Loading Screens - CS Eden | If you use: `Atmospheric Loading Screen`
+- G.A.M.M.A.
 Press Key to Drop Item | If you use: `Drop and Disassemble Hotkey`
 - Disable both already installed Free zoom mods | If you use: `Free zoom - revisited`
 - 234- Dynamic Anomalies Overhaul - Demonized | If you use: `Arrival - Anomalies`